The Windlass Cafe and Restaurant in Stourport Canal Basins

 The Tontine Stable Heritage Room is accessible to customers of the Windlass Cafe / Restaurant daily through an interconnecting door, where visitors can discover about the growth of the canal basins and some of the animals that worked on site.
 “Brindley’s Brainwaves” a trail leaflet produced by British Waterways which provides a wealth of information about Stourport Basins, is available from the Tontine Stable Heritage Room.
 Please ask a member of staff for assistance if the door is locked.

-Two other Heritage Rooms, the Old Ticket Office and Discover Stourport will be open at events and at published times/dates – a rota is currently being developed.
+The Old Ticket Office Heritage Room will be open at events and at published times/dates – a rota is currently being developed.
 Both rooms are opened to groups and schools by appointment and group bookings for costume guided walks (which usually include an opportunity to view the heritage rooms) are welcomed.

 Visitors can also discover more about the canal basins and some of the trades that grew as a result of the arrival of the canal at the Old Ticket Office Heritage Room, York Street.